Reviews You Can Rely On

 Conclusion

-The SKIL received average marks in the ease of use and cutting evaluations but it excelled in the battery test.
-If an average raking in 2 out of 3 metrics isn't all that compelling, keep in mind that the saw's price point is well below average for the class.
+The SKIL received average marks in the ease of use and cutting evaluations, but it excelled in the battery test.
+If an average ranking in 2 out of 3 metrics isn't all that compelling, keep in mind that the saw's price point is well below average for the class.
 Besides, this saw will meet the needs of most DIYers — it will even fit into some professional applications.
 So, if you're looking for a saw that won't cost you an arm and a leg but will still perform to reasonable standards, look no further than the SKILL CR540601.

 Nick Miley and Austin Palmer